|

 Lady Layard née Enid Guest, who lived in Venice 1884-1912,

-mentions Mereweather in her diaries (in the British
+mentions Mereweather in her diaries (now in the British

 Library).
 She is not kind to him, but it should be borne in